open-forest-observatory/ofo-argo/docs/usage/argo-usage.md

 - GPU nodes receive a taint: `nvidia.com/gpu=true:NoSchedule`
 - CPU pods (no toleration) are automatically excluded from GPU nodes
 - GPU pods have a toleration + GPU resource request, allowing them to schedule on GPU nodes
-- All pods still inherit `podAffinity` from the workflow controller configmap
+- All pods still inherit `podAffinity` from the workflow controller configmap to prefer scheduling on nodes with other running pods (to support autoscaling in removing empty nodes)

 This taint-based approach is simpler than using affinity overrides.
 GPU templates only need to add a `tolerations` block - they don't need to override or repeat affinity rules.
 See the `metashape-gpu-step` template in `photogrammetry-workflow-stepbased.yaml` for an example.

-For admin setup of GPU tainting, see [GPU node tainting](../admin/argo-installation-on-cluster.md#configure-gpu-node-tainting).
+For admin setup of GPU tainting, see [GPU node tainting](../admin/cluster-creation-and-resizing.md#configure-gpu-node-tainting).